-Survol is Primhill Computer's Software Intelligence tool to analyse and investigate running applications.
-Survol is a Python agent and a web interface aiming to help understand an existing information system, perhaps legacy applications.
+Survol is Primhill Computer's Software Intelligence tool to analyze and investigate running applications.
+Survol is a Python agent and a web interface aiming to help understand an existing information system and legacy applications.

 Survol is designed for two classes of users:

-These users have something in common: They must quickly grasp a large software architecture, maybe constantly changing: With its visual interfaces, Survol is also a team-building tool, bringing clarity, helping to give the same names to the same things.
+These users have something in common: they must quickly comprehend a large software architecture, that is constantly changing: with its visual interfaces, Survol is also a team-building tool, bringing clarity and helping to give the same names to the same things.

 Survol allows to display any software entity or resources running on a computer.
 Simply said, it is a library of Python scripts, each of them displaying a facet of an information system.

-The data model of Survol is based on classes, each of them defining a type of computer resources: Processes, machines, files etc...
-Heterogeneous data are modelled into a single dramework, then aggregated with an RDF inference engine, creating a global vision of the business information processing.
-It can display for example the tree of processes and subprocesses ...
+The data model of Survol is based on classes, each of them defining a type of computer resources: processes, machines, files etc...
+Heterogeneous data are modeled into a single framework, then aggregated with an RDF inference engine, creating a global vision of the business information processing.
+It can display for example the tree of processes and sub-processes ...

-Here, this displays the shared memory segments and the processes mapping them.
-Everything can be combined in graphic reports, everyone can understand.
+The picture on the right depicts shared memory segments and the processes mapping them.
+Everything can be combined into graphic reports, so everyone can understand.
 The data model borrows extensively its ontology and terminology from Common Information Model, an existing industrial standard.
 Therefore, it interacts freely with CIM implementations such as Microsoft WMI, OpenLMI, OpenPegasus and WBEM, and any other software based on this standard.

-It is very easy to add new scripts, to display a specific kind of information, only your application defines.
-When resources types are not defined by CIM, Survol adds its own resource classes, in a very simply way.
-If a user application defines its resources classes, it is very easy to add ones, along with associated scripts, in open or proprietary source code, without complicated setup.
-Just create a directory and add a new script at the right place, that's it.
+It is very easy to add new scripts and display a specific kind of information as your application defines.
+When resource types are not defined by CIM, Survol adds its own resource classes in a very simply way.
+If a user application defines its resource classes, it is very easy to add ones, along with associated scripts, in open or proprietary source code, without complicated setup.
+Just create a directory and add a new script at the right place.

-The internal data model built by Survol agents, is a set of triples: Subject, relation, object, homogeneous to Resource Description Framework (RDF), the core data type found in the Semantic web, a standard which provides a framework allowing data to be shared and reused across applications.
-RDF, especially appropriate for Artificial Intelligence applications, is an abstract model for Survol data, which are extracted from heterogenous sources information system.
+The internal data model built by Survol agents, is a set of triples: subject, relation and object, homogeneous to Resource Description Framework (RDF), the core data type found in the Semantic web, a standard which provides a framework allowing data to be shared and reused across applications.
+RDF, especially appropriate for Artificial Intelligence applications, is an abstract model for Survol data, which are extracted from heterogeneous sources information system.
 Survol displays these data in several modes:

-Survol, is an open-source project: Everyone can freely download and use it.
-Survol can have add-ons: It is very easy to customize Survol by adding new scripts and classes: One just need to add Python scripts at the right place: Their returned information can now fully integrate with the rest of Survol model.
+Survol, is an open-source project: everyone can freely download and use it.
+Survol can have add-ons: It is very easy to customize Survol by adding new scripts and classes.
+One just needs to add Python scripts at the right place.
+Their returned information can now fully integrate with the rest of Survol model.
 Survol fully uses Python documentation features to expose your add-on and its integrated documentation.

-Survol is free and open-source, and will stay so.
-But users might invest into its installation, consulting, training.
+Survol is free and open-source and will stay so.
+But users might invest into its installation, consulting and training.
 Or possibly into proprietary development of specific scripts, adapted to their own needs.